 The 200+ year old Bonalu festival is a celebration of the Mother Goddess and Shakti (female energy).
 Rituals, dedicated to Goddess Mahankali, take place on Sundays during the Hindu month of Ashada.
 Bonalu means feast in Telugu, and it signifies the offerings (rice cooked in milk and jaggery) presented to the goddess.
 The women carry decorated clay pots on their heads to the temple.
 The festivities are first held at Mahankali Temple in Golconda Fort.
 Next Sunday, they move to Ujjaini Mahankali Temple in Secunderbad, with Rangam (predicting the future for the forthcoming year) and a procession of the goddess on an elephant the following day.
 The final (and biggest) event happens at Akanna Madanna Temple at Lal Darwza in the Old City of Hyderabad, with a huge street procession.

 - When: July 9 at Ujjaini Mahankali Temple, followed by the Rangam on July 10.
-Bonalu celebrations in the Old City will happen on July 23.
-(Dates to be confirmed).
+Bonalu celebrations in the Old City will happen on July 16.
+Concluding ceremony on July 23.

 10 of 13